apache/parquet-format/LogicalTypes.md

 * If `is_compressed` is false, the referenced byte range contains the resolved bytes without compression.

-All self-references corresponding to positions in the same data page share the page's compression decision.
-A writer that requires a different decision must begin a new Data Page V2.

 Each compressed byte range is an independent compression block.
 Compression state is not shared with the data page or with other referenced ranges.